-Hecla’s ongoing reserve replacement program this past year succeeded in replacing mined silver production and added additional mineralized material and other resources in 2012.
-The company has made tremendous progress in its exploration efforts at its four large silver districts, three of which are in the U.S.; Greens Creek, Lucky Friday/Silver Valley, San Juan Silver, and San Sebastian in Durango, Mexico, increasing silver reserve levels for seven consecutive years and beginning 2013 with 150 million ounces of proven and probable silver reserves, the highest in company history.
+Hecla’s ongoing reserve replacement program this past year succeeded in replacing mined silver production and added additional reserves and indicated and inferred silver resources in 2012.
+The company has made significant progress in its exploration efforts at its four large silver districts, three of which are in the U.S.; Greens Creek, Lucky Friday/Silver Valley, San Juan Silver, and San Sebastian in Durango, Mexico, increasing silver reserve levels for seven consecutive years and beginning 2013 with 150 million ounces of proven and probable silver reserves, the highest in company history.
 The newly acquired Casa Berardi mine in Quebec contains 1.46 million ounces of gold reserves.

-Last year’s exploration program include the following highlights:
+Last year’s exploration program included the following highlights:

-The 2013 exploration budget for Hecla’s US and Mexico properties is expected to be approximately $27.1 million.
+The 2013 exploration budget for Hecla’s US and Mexico properties is expected to be approximately $21.0 million.